-115.218 Upgrades to facilities and technology Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: Corporate Policy: 5.1.2-A Sexually Abusive Behavior Prevention and Intervention Program (PREA) for Adult Prison and Jail and Adult Community Confinement Facilities SRRC Policy 2019-1 PREA Staffing and facility requirements PREA Annual Facility Assessment for last three years 115.218 (a): The facility has not made any major modifications in the last three years.
-The facility did add two cameras during the last 12 months based on an annual assessment in 2020.
+115.218 Upgrades to facilities and technology Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: Corporate Policy: 5.1.2-A Sexually Abusive Behavior Prevention and Intervention Program (PREA) for Adult Prison and Jail and Adult Community Confinement Facilities ATEF Policy 2019-1 PREA Staffing and facility requirements PREA Annual Facility Assessment for last three years 115.218 (a): The facility has not made any major modifications in the last three years.
 115.218 (b): The facility has an annual PREA assessment that includes needs for cameras and monitoring upgrades.
-There were no recommendations during the September 23, 2021, annual PREA assessment.
-Compliance was determined by review of the camera mapping program, review of camera placement, and interviews with facility director.
+The facility has a major upgrade in cameras and monitoring equipment during the last five years and added additional cameras based on the annual review.
+Compliance was determined by review of the camera mapping program, review of camera placement, and interviews with facility administrator.